Insider tips for making the most out of national park adventures

-1. Don’t miss the good stuff
+1. Don’t miss the good stuff.

 With more than 400 national parks across all 50 states and many US territories, we love discovering places not as well known that offer the beauty of nature and the power of history—only with fewer crowds and lines.

-Learn more > Advanced search for a park by topic, activity, or even close to you in your state
+Search for parks for a park by topic, activity, or even close to you in your state

-2. Make a plan...and a backup plan
+2. Make a plan...and a backup plan.

 For us, a park visit begins at home with a trip to NPS.gov.
 Park websites have ideas about where to go, what to see, and what to do, and most important, what we need to include in our planning.
 Flexibility and a backup plan are key, too, in case of changing weather conditions, road closures, etc.

-3. Use the NPS app
+3. Use the NPS app.

 We nerd out over our own app—it’s very cool.
 It offers great tools like interactive maps, tours, accessibility information, and more.
 You can easily find parks closest to you and you can even access it offline if you plan ahead.
 And we’re adding new content every day!

-Learn more > One app, every park at your fingertips
+One app, every park at your fingertips.

-4. Reservations may be needed
+4. Reservations may be needed.

 We heart reservations.
 (Nope, we don’t get in for free.)
 Many campgrounds and lodges in and around well-known parks book quickly during peak seasons.
 Having a reservation guarantees we won’t arrive at a park only to find that we need an entrance reservation, there’s no place to sleep, or a popular trail is closed.

-5. Keep safety in the picture
+5. Keep safety in the picture.

 We love to take photos.
 (Have you seen our Instagram?)
 But we like surviving the experience, too.
 So we’re careful to take pics where it is safe.
 Some popular trails and views may be especially crowded this year, so an unobstructed photo might require a bit of a wait.

-Learn more > Great tips for photography in parks
+Get great tips for photography in parks.

-6. Ask a ranger
+6. Ask a ranger.

 Have a question?
 Ask a ranger.
 (Yep, we ask other rangers about visiting their parks.)
 We’re always here to help.
 We can answer questions, share park stories (we’re always happy to point you to the nearest restroom), and we can let you know what activities are available.

-7. Don’t pet the fluffy cows
+7. Don’t pet the fluffy cows.

 JK, but bison can weigh up to 2,000 pounds and run up to 35 mph—and they can really hurt you.
 We can’t run that fast and are pretty sure you can’t either.
 Keep your distance from wild animals, never feed the wildlife, and when taking pictures, use your zoom and give them room. #SafeSelfie